What if I am being abused or told to participate in something illegal? Any "What if" questions require some clear guidelines for submission.

 And this is true of both men and women.
 Typically, men want justification to not submit to their authority or boss.
 Women wrestle with submission in marriage.

 The thinking is something like—submission asks me to limit my freedom, which may hurt me.
 So, I want to know when NOT to submit.
 Or, a more extreme version—submission is only acceptable when I think it suits me.
+That highlights the need for guidelines for submission.

 Answers Are In the Context

-The example of Jesus in 1 Peter 2: 21-25 clearly shows that submission leads to pain and death.
-The example of Sarah (1 Peter 3:6) shows submission results in situations that are risky or, worse yet, potentially sinful.
+The example of Jesus in 1 Peter 2: 21-25 clearly shows that submission sometimes leads to pain and death.
+The example of Sarah (1 Peter 3:6) shows submission results in situations that are risky or, worse yet, sinful.
 Sarah was put in a position where she could have been "adulterized," but God did not allow it to happen.
 I believe Abraham would be responsible for any sin of Sarah's in that situation.

 In both situations, trusting God to take care of them was the answer.
 Jesus "...committed Himself to Him who judges righteously" and Sarah "...trusted in God...obeyed Abraham, calling him lord..."